ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 VMware vSAN™ 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
 Specify the following vSAN options:
 * **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
-This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.
+This option provides two extra capacity disk bays that are useful for workloads that require less latency and higher IOPS throughput.

   The **High performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
   {:note}